Pensions, Retirement Funds And Divorce

 Assessing the value of retirement accounts is a complex process, particularly if an individual contributed to the account before the marriage, or if some assets accrued in the account while the couple lived in a common-law state.

-It is always wise to retain the services of an experienced attorney who is familiar with the intricacies of division of property as it pertains to pensions, retirement funds and divorce.
-At the law firm of Lisa E. McKnight, P.C., in Dallas, Texas, attorney McKnight has assisted individuals in this area and across the full spectrum of divorce matters for more than 24 years.
+It is always wise to retain the services of an experienced attorney who is familiar with the intricacies of property division as it pertains to pensions, retirement funds and divorce.
+At the law firm of Lisa E. McKnight, P.C., in Dallas, attorney McKnight has assisted individuals in this area and across the full spectrum of divorce matters for more than 25 years.

 A Dallas Divorce Lawyer Who Puts Your Best Interests First